harvester/harvester/README.md

 | Network Card | 1 Gbps Ethernet minimum, 10Gbps Ethernet recommended |
 | Network Switch | Trunking of ports required for VLAN support |

-## Installation
+## Quick start

-Users can use the ISO to install Harvester directly on the bare-metal server to form a Harvester cluster.
+You can use the ISO to install Harvester directly on the bare-metal server to form a Harvester cluster.
 Users can add one or many compute nodes to join the existing cluster.

 To get the Harvester ISO, download it from the [Github releases.](https://github.com/harvester/harvester/releases)